arnavb/project-euler-solutions-cpp/README.md

 }
 ```

-Each of the solutions are independent of one another, and don't depend on other files (other than the data files, see below), and have their own `main` function.
+Each of the solutions are independent of one another, don't depend on other files (other than the data files, see below), and have their own `main` function which solves the problem and prints out the solution to the console.
 Using this code is as easy as copying it into a project and running the file.

 The [data](./solutions/data) directory in the folder structure contains the data files that some problems need for their solutions.
 For example, [Problem 102](https://projecteuler.net/problem=102) needs a file called `triangles.txt` for its solution.
 Thus, for Problem 102, there will be a file called `triangles.txt` in the `data` directory.